AZRE Investors Have Opportunity to Lead Azure Power Global Limited Securities Fraud Lawsuit

 LOS ANGELES, Oct.
-7, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Azure Power Global Limited ("Azure" or the "Company") (NYSE: AZRE).
+14, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Azure Power Global Limited ("Azure" or the "Company") (NYSE: AZRE).

 Class Period: June 15, 2021 – August 26, 2022